 5.1.3 Honorary membership may be granted by the Board at its discretion.
 The term of a honorary membership is one year, and Board approval will be required for any renewal.

 5.2 Any exception on the age qualification must be approved by the Board.

 5.3.1 Only Ordinary members have the right to vote and hold office in the Association.

-5.3.2 Overseas, Alumni and Corporate Members have no voting rights and are not eligible to hold office in the Association.
+5.3.2 Corporate and Honorary Members have no voting rights and are not eligible to hold office in the Association.

 APPLICATION FOR MEMBERSHIP

 6.1 A person wishing to join the Association should submit her particulars to the Officer responsible for Membership on a prescribed application form.

 6.2 The Board will decide on the application for membership and has the sole discretion to accept or reject an application.

 6.3 A copy of the Constitution and the ByLaws shall be posted on the Association’s Website available for all members to view.
 New members will be advised that the Constitution and ByLaws are posted on the Website.